The Land War in Ireland (1913)

 Author: Wilfrid Scawen Blunt

 The Land War in Ireland.
 Being a Personal Narrative of Events.
-In Continuation of “A Secter History of English Occupation of Egypt.”
+In Continuation of “A Secret History of English Occupation of Egypt.”
 With a portrait of the Author in Prison Dress.
-London: Swift, 1912.
+London: Swift, 1913.
+Second Edition.
 Pp ix, 510.
-First Edition.
-Ex library copy, with ink stamps & with occasional label residue to endpapers.
-Rebound in quarter morocco, cloth boards, title in gilt to spine.
-A very good copy.
+Publisher’s quarter cloth, paper boards. title label to spine.
+A nice bright copy.

 Blunt paid seven visits to Ireland between March 1886 and June 1888 in order to support the agrarian agitation that became known as the Plan of Campaign.
 He looked upon Ireland as a case of English oppression similar to that he had perceived in India and Egypt.